openvinotoolkit/openvino/docs/articles_en/openvino-workflow/running-inference/inference-devices-and-modes/cpu-device/performance-hint-and-thread-scheduling.rst

 Composability of different threading runtimes
 #############################################

-OpenVINO is by default built with `oneTBB <https://github.com/oneapi-src/oneTBB/>`__ threading library, oneTBB has a feature worker_wait like `OpenMP <https://www.openmp.org/>`__ `busy-wait <https://gcc.gnu.org/onlinedocs/libgomp/GOMP_005fSPINCOUNT.html>`__ which makes OpenVINO inference threads wait actively for a while after task done.
-The intention is to avoid CPU inactive in the transition time between tasks of inference.
+OpenVINO is by default built with the `oneTBB <https://github.com/oneapi-src/oneTBB/>`__ threading library, oneTBB has a feature` worker_wait`, similar to `OpenMP <https://www.openmp.org/>`__ `busy-wait <https://gcc.gnu.org/onlinedocs/libgomp/GOMP_005fSPINCOUNT.html>`__, which makes OpenVINO inference threads wait actively for a while after a task done.
+The intention is to avoid CPU inactivity in the transition time between inference tasks.

-In the pipeline that runs OpenVINO inferences on CPU interleaved with some other application logic executed sequentially.
-If two parts use different threading runtimes, for example, OpenVINO inferences use oneTBB while other application logic uses OpenMP, both will occupy CPU cores for addtional time after task done.
+In the pipeline that runs OpenVINO inferences on the CPU along with other sequential application logic, using different threading runtimes (e.g., OpenVINO inferences use oneTBB, while other application logic uses OpenMP) will cause both to occupy CPU cores for additional time after the task done, leading to overhead.
-This may introduce unnecessary overhead.

 Recommended solutions